MIDFIELDR/midfieldr/docs/reference/prep_fye_mice.md

 Engineering (FYE) programs and conditions the data for later use as an input to the mice R package for multiple imputation.
-Sets up three variables as predictors (institution, race/ethnicity, and sex) and one variable to be estimated (program CIP code).
+Sets up three variables as predictors (institution, race/ethnicity, and sex) and one variable to be imputed (program CIP code).

 ## Usage